nanograv/pint_pal/README.md

 6. Create a merge request for your branch - this asks one of the maintainers to look at your work and if it's okay make it part of the official repository.
 I recommend including at least the reduced chi-squared and a post-fit residuals plot, or you could just attach a PDF of the timing notebook.

 7. Respond to any comments or questions or requests for adjustment the maintainers raise; when they are happy they will merge it.

+8. Document your (significant) changes in the yaml!
+Each yaml file has a "changelog" section at the bottom.
+It's expecting entries in this format:  - ['YYYY-MM-DD user.name KEYWORD: (explain yourself here)'].
+There is a function in lite_utils called new_changelog_entry that can help you format these entries.
+The template nb also has a cell explaining change logging.

 Noise modeling
 ---------------